 However, deals aren't the only motivating factor during Black Friday.
 Do you know that feeling like you've missed out on a huge event that everyone is talking about?
 Turns out Black Friday FOMO is all too real.
 FOMO, or the Fear Of Missing Out, refers to a psychological phenomenon where individuals fret that they are not being included and are out of the loop out on an exciting social event.
 Black Friday creates the perfect opportunity to capitalize on feelings of FOMO by marketing "exclusive" and "limited-time offers" that lure people into venturing out for the night.

 Whether you're a thrill-seeker looking to knock items off of your Christmas list or are simply escaping your family to bury yourself amongst the masses, take note that this year's Black Friday may look different.
 The pandemic has changed the way we shop over the course of the past year.
 In 2020, online shopping on Black Friday surged nearly 22 percent with around $9 billion spent on the web.
-This year Black Friday is back, but online shopping is still expected to take the lead.
-Regardless, there remain thousands who are eager to grab the limited sales after a year of deprivation.
-The National Retail Federation anticipates nearly 2 million more people than last year will shop between Thanksgiving Day through Cyber Monday.
+Black Friday is back, but online shopping is still expected to take the lead.
+Regardless, there remain thousands who are eager to grab the limited sales.
+The National Retail Federation anticipated nearly 2 million more people in 2021 to shop between Thanksgiving Day through Cyber Monday.

-If you can't resist a sale this Black Friday, wear your mask, be safe and happy shopping!
+If you can't resist a sale this Black Friday, be safe and happy shopping!